Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Results

 The progressive disappearance of excitonic features with photodoping (exciton melting) has been predicted in transition-metal dichalcogenides \cite{Steinhoff2014, Steinhoff2017, Erben2018, Meckbach2018, Erben2022} and observed via transient absorption \cite{Chernikov2015, Cunningham2017}.
 Figure~\ref{fig:h-BN_fig2}(c) reports the binding energies of the $1s$ and $2s$ excitons, together with the single-particle bandgap, as functions of photocarrier concentration.
 The $2s$ exciton vanishes at $\sim 2.5 \times 10^{12}$~cm$^{-2}$, while the $1s$ peak persists up to $\sim 3.8 \times 10^{13}$~cm$^{-2}$.

 Finally, we assess how lattice dynamics is affected by photoexcited carriers.
 Phonon frequency changes are evaluated from Eq.~\eqref{eq:renormalized_phonon_frequencies2}, neglecting anharmonic effects, for several photodoping levels.
-Specifically, we compute the adiabatic phonon renormalization due to the electron–phonon contribution to the self-energy, $\Delta \Pi^{\text{EH}}_{\vb{q}}$.
-To benchmark our predictions, we compare with constrained density-functional perturbation theory (cDFPT) \cite{Tangney1999, Marini2021}, which yields phonon frequencies in the presence of an excited electron–hole plasma and has shown excellent agreement with experiments \cite{Tangney2002, Mocatti2023}.
+Specifically, we compute the adiabatic phonon renormalization due to the electron-phonon contribution to the self-energy, $\Delta \Pi^{\text{EH}}_{\vb{q}}$.
+To benchmark our predictions, we compare with constrained density-functional perturbation theory (cDFPT) \cite{Tangney1999, Marini2021}, which yields phonon frequencies in the presence of an excited electron-hole plasma and has shown excellent agreement with experiments \cite{Tangney2002, Mocatti2023}.

 We analyze frequency shifts of the $E'$ mode at $\Gamma$ and the $A'$ and $E'$ modes at $K$ for different photocarrier concentrations.
 The results in Fig.~\ref{fig:h-BN_fig2}(d) (solid lines and filled markers) are compared with cDFPT predictions (dashed lines and open markers).
 The shifts from the self-energy approach closely match those from cDFPT, with deviations of only a few cm$^{-1}$.
 This validates the self-energy method for computing phonon-frequency changes induced by excited carriers within the explored doping range and provides an efficient route to evaluate phonon frequencies in photoexcited materials directly from the ground-state dynamical matrix, without additional linear-response calculations.